 - Insurance fraud steals at least $80 billion every year from American consumers.
-(Coalition Against Insurance Fraud estimate).
+(Coalition Against Insurance Fraud is working to update this figure in 2022).

 - Fraud occurs in about 10% of property-casualty insurance losses.